lokhei/ImperativeProgramming/README.md

 Labs for COMS10008 Imperative Programming

-All files can be compiled using `make "filename"`
+All files can be compiled using `make filename`

 ## Week 1: